National Pancake Day 2017 IHOP: How To Get Your Free Stack

 So what’s the catch?
 Seemingly, nothing!
 As long as diners adhere to a few simple rules, free pancakes can be had by all.

-The offer runs at participating locations between 7am and 7pm, and as late as 10pm as selected outlets on Tuesday March 7.
-All dine in guests are eligible to receive a free short stack of IHOP’s famous Original Buttermilk Pancakes.
+The offer runs at participating locations between 7 a.m. and 7 p.m., and as late as 10 p.m. as selected outlets on Tuesday March 7.
+All dine-in guests are eligible to receive a free short stack of IHOP’s famous Original Buttermilk Pancakes.
 The offer is however limited to one stack per person.

-While no purchase is necessary to receive free pancakes, IHOP note on their website that the offer is run as part of a charity campaign and all guests taking part are encouraged to make a donation to one of the chain’s nominated charities in return.
+While no purchase is necessary to receive free pancakes, IHOP notes on their website that the offer is run as part of a charity campaign and all guests taking part are encouraged to make a donation to one of the chain’s nominated charities in return.

 At its locations around the world, IHOP will donate all proceeds to selected children’s charities.